GIGCymru/.github/profile/README.md

 For support, please:

-* Raise issues in the **Service Guides repository** (link to repo).
 * Contact your organisation's IT helpdesk.
-* For national service queries, email [insert central contact email].
+* For national service queries, email ndr@wales.nhs.uk.

 ### 🌱 Our vision

-GitHub GIG Cymru is more than just a code repository.
+GitHub GIG Cymru is more than just a service.
 It's about building a culture of collaboration across NHS Wales – empowering staff to share, learn, and innovate together to deliver better digital health and care services.

 ## GIG Cymru - NHS Wales - Organizations